Back to Tech Articles

 Basics - Verify Correct Amount of Refrigerant

 First check pressures on low and high side with an AC gauge set to help insure that the system is fully charged.
-Dual zone systems in particular, when low on refrigerant may blow cold on the right side since it is closer to the evaporator and not as cold on the driver's side.
-If there is any doubt, recover the refrigerant, evacuate and recharge system with the correct charge and recheck.
+If unsure what the gauge readings should be, see our related auto repair blog for help in interpreting the readings.
+Dual zone systems in particular, when the refrigerant is low may blow cold on the right side since it is closer to the evaporator and not as cold on the driver's side.
+If there is any doubt, recover the refrigerant with an AC machine then evacuate and recharge the system with the correct amount of refrigerant and recheck.
 The suction line should be cold and the discharge line should be hot, infrared thermometers are great for checking the temperatures without getting burned.

 Incorrect Airflow or Temperature

-Jeep Grand Cherokees with dual climate control (for the AC / Heater system) that have incorrect air temperature blowing on either the passenger or driver's side is usually on of two things.
+Jeep Grand Cherokees with dual climate control (for the AC / Heater system) that have incorrect air temperature blowing on either the passenger or driver's side is usually one of two things.
 One of the blend door actuators (motors), or the the dual zone blend door assembly could have a broken door.
 The actuator that controls the drivers side is directly behind the glove box.
 The glove box is easily removed to access the actuator for the drivers side.
 Testing to see if the door is broken is simple to after removing this actuator, just turn the shaft manually (white piece in photo) to adjust the hot and cold for the driver's side vents.
+See our other article on an easier stronger repair kit to fix these HVAC doors for the Jeep Grand Cherokee.

 More on Actuators and Doors